Mean and median personal net worth in New Zealand

 Method of collection/Data provider

 The Net Worth Household Statistics were collected as a component of the Household Economic Survey.
-The sample size was approximately 5,500 households, due to COVID-19 disruptions.
-The latest survey was carried out from 08 August 2020 to 30 June 2021.

 The target population for HES is the usually resident population of New Zealand living in private dwellings, aged 15 years and over.